Garv-Kanojia/MediGenie/README.md

 3) Open the MediGenie folder in the vs code, open the manage.py file and then open a new terminal.
 4) Then create a python virtual environment, using "python -m venv test" , test is the name of the virtual env.
 5) Once created acticvate it by the command, "test\Scripts\activate".
-6) After this install the following dependencies in it one by one, for e.g. pip install django<br>
+6) After activation install the following dependencies in it one by one, for e.g. pip install django<br>
    6.1) django<br>
    6.2) torch<br>
    6.3) torchvision<br>